Riding the Trend or Protecting Profits | SmartRent Inc. (SMRT)

-SmartRent Inc. (NYSE:SMRT) went down by -2.29% from its latest closing price compared to the recent 1-year high of $10.60.
-The company’s stock price has collected -10.50% of loss in the last five trading sessions.
+SmartRent Inc. (NYSE:SMRT) went up by 10.73% from its latest closing price compared to the recent 1-year high of $10.11.
+The company’s stock price has collected 4.13% of gains in the last five trading sessions.

 Is It Worth Investing in SmartRent Inc. (NYSE :SMRT) Right Now?